-Claim: A woman discovers on a call-in radio show that her boyfriend is married.
+A woman shockingly found out via a radio program call-in stunt that her long-time boyfriend was married.

-Origins: If anything could be worse than finding out that your lover has been cheating on you, it would be for such a discovery to take place in front of a large audience — an audience to whom you'd just affirmed your confidence in your lover's fidelity.
-Even worse would be if you were the discovered cheater, and the revelation of your unfaithfulness occurred in front of an eavesdropping public as well.
+If anything could be worse than finding out your lover has been cheating on you, it would be for such a discovery to take place in front of a large

-A 25-year-old woman named Kim phoned in to take part in a scheme called “He Loves Me, He Loves Me Not," in which callers who suspected their lovers of fooling around behind their backs gave Savage contact information, and he employed various ruses to try to catch out the straying sweethearts.
-Kim had been going out with a man named Greg for about a year, she said.
+A 25-year-old woman named Kim phoned in to take part in a scheme called “He Loves Me, He Loves Me Not,” a common radio skit (also known as “The War of the Roses”) in which women who suspect their lovers of fooling around behind their backs give contact information for their beaus to an on-air host, who then employs various ruses (typically offering to send a gift of free roses anywhere the man would like to have them delivered) to try to catch out the straying sweethearts.
+In this instance Kim had been going out with a man named Greg for about a year, she said.
 Since Greg lived in Duluth, which was quite a distance away (over

 “What?” inquired the heartbroken Kim.
 “Cindy?
 To your wife, Cindy?
 Your wife, Cindy?”